 - Strengthen efforts to protect intellectual property rights.

-Liberia has a dual land tenure system of formal and customary land tenure.
-The two separate land tenure systems, poor records management, and a lack of reliable land information systems have caused legal disputes, social conflicts, unequal land access, and significant property registration constraints, which hinder domestic and international investment in Liberia.
+Liberia has a dual system of formal and customary land tenure, or ownership.
+Urban areas of the country use a Western-style individual land ownership system.
+Rural areas employ customary land ownership practices based on community or collective ownership.
+The two separate land tenure systems, poor records management, and a lack of reliable land information systems contribute to legal disputes, social conflicts, unequal land access, and difficulty in registering property.
+This hinders domestic and international investment in Liberia.

-Component 1 of Liberia’s threshold program is designed to provide the foundation for reforms in land policy and legislation to promote equal land access and increased land security.
-It will support studies of Liberia’s customary land tenure to better understand existing rules and institutions, including women’s land access.
-In addition, studies of the formal legal framework will be conducted to provide the information needed for legislative reform of the property rights system.
-Support also will be provided to help rebuild Liberia’s technical capacity in land administration and surveying.
-Finally, the program will rebuild the deed registry system and improve its capacity and procedures, including the management and storage of land records to increase the efficiency of land administration and land transfers.
+The first project of Liberia’s threshold program was designed to assist in policy and legislative reform to promote equal land access and increased land security.
+It supported studies of Liberia’s customary land tenure to better understand existing rules and institutions, including women’s land access.
+The formal legal framework was also studied to enable legislative reform of the property rights system.
+Support was provided to rebuild Liberia’s technical capacity in land administration and surveying.
+The program rebuilt the deed registry system and improved its capacity and procedures, including the management and storage of land records, to increase the efficiency of land administration and land transfers.

-- Increase clarity and public understanding of property rights issues in order to help the National Land Commission to develop a comprehensive reform strategy for land policy and law.
+- Increase clarity and public understanding of property rights issues to help the National Land Commission develop a comprehensive reform strategy for land policy and law.